shadowbq/Epsilon/README.md

 # Epsilon
 NERF'd - Do no harm.

+Powershell examples of using common substitution, transformation, and encoding of data and files.

+To include: `bitwise-xor`, `base64`, `rot18`, and `aes` (aes-cbc-pkcs7).

 > Don’t write your own solution.
 Cryptography is an extremely complex topic requiring mastery of mathematics and computer science.
 Use known good solutions from reputable parties.

 ## Not secure by any means